tonocm/HackerChat/README.md

-####HackerChat allows you to create a great hackathon team, maximize the opportunity for learning, creating, and communicating.
+####HackerChat allows you to create a great hackathon team, maximizing the opportunity for learning, creating, and communicating.

 Often times, hackers don't take full advantage the hackathon experience.